Saint-Gervais-Saint-Protais: History

 In the 18th century, the facade of the church was greatly admired, though it was nearly blocked from view by a row of houses.
 Voltaire wrote, "It is a masterpiece which is lacking nothing except a place from which to see it."
 The houses blocking the view were finally demolished in 1854, opening up the view of the facade.

 During the French Revolution, the church was emptied of many of its treasures and turned into a Temple of Reason and Youth, before being returned to the Church in 1802.

 On 29 March 1918, a German shell, fired by the long-range "Paris Gun", fell on the church, killing 91 people and wounding 68 others; the explosion collapsed the roof when a Good Friday service was in progress.
 This was the worst single incident involving a loss of civilian lives during the German bombardment of Paris in 1918.
-Among those killed was Rose-Marie Ormond Andre-Michel, the niece and a favorite model of John Singer Sargent.

 In 1975 the church became the headquarters of the Monastic Fraternities of Jerusalem, founded in that same year by Père Pierre-Marie Delfieu with the authorisation of the then Archbishop of Paris, François Marty.
 The order is devoted to carrying on monastic life in an urban context; most of its members work part-time in civil occupations.
 The church is known for its distinctive and ecumenical liturgy; for example, adopting Lutheran hymn music and Orthodox troparia.
 The order has founded several other communities in France, at Mont St. Michel, Vezelay, and Magdala Sologne and elsewhere in Europe, in Florence, Brussels, Cologne, Warsaw, and Montreal.

 Five new stained glass windows by Sylvie Gaudin were added to the southwest chevet of the church in 1993–95.
 Another series of six windows by Claude Courageux was added in the early 2000s in the upper level of the church, in the south nave, the transept and the choir, replacing those destroyed over the centuries.